KiraResari/ceal-chronicler-f/Protocol.md

   * However, present locations for example still return IDs for the value
     * Thinking about that, I don't think there's a lot that I can do about that, since what is saved in that key field is literally a location ID in this case, and may be literally anything else in other cases
     * I could theoretically write a massive resolver for that, but I don't think doing that just for the status message is worth it
+    * But at least I can somehow prettify it a little
+* This is as far as I'm getting with this today

+[Time elapsed so far: 137.5 hours]

 # TODO